QuantumChord/Group-C---Toolkit-Game/README.md

 # Group-C---Toolkit-Game

 Theme
-Wizard collects starpower to use abilities
+Wizard collects starpower to use abilities and must meet conditions to get to the exit

 Abilities
 Dash